AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 ![](../../images/ui/resources/schemas/schema-details.png)

-You can now start building the structure of the schema by [adding field groups](#add-mixins).
+You can now start building the structure of the schema by [adding schema field groups](#add-field-groups).

 ## Edit an existing schema {#edit}